Customization

 ).

-The preview automatically updates as you change the name pattern and so can greatly help you figure out how your specified pattern affects the layer names.
+The input list of images/layers automatically updates as you change the name pattern and so can greatly help you figure out how your specified pattern affects the image/layer names.

 You can combine multiple fields if needed, for example [layer name]-[001]